zoowe/dlePy/TUTORIALS/IPYTHON/README.md

 ### Exercise

-`data.csv` is a dataset for a hyperthetical experiments on the resistivity (R) of a material as function of doping (N, P, O).
+`data.csv` is a faked dataset for an experiments on the resistivity (R) of a material as function of doping (N, P, O).
 There is also a column of data with label `T`.
 Experimentalist forgot what it is about.
 We will find the relationship between `R` and N, P, O doping concentrations and the unkown `T`.

 Get the data set:
 ```